 Remember to thank the other person for calling or for helping you.
 You can do that in any of the following ways:

-Once you learn some of these expressions to help you with phone calls, you will feel much better about your language skills.
-Don’t forget to practice them every day, and remember: People can’t always tell how long you’ve been studying English, but they can easily tell if you are smiling when speaking on the phone!
+Don’t forget to practice them every day.
+Remember: People can’t always tell how long you’ve been studying English, but they can usually tell if you are smiling when speaking on the phone!